pytorch/torchtune/docs/source/tutorials/llama3.rst

 .. code-block:: yaml

+    model:
+      _component_: torchtune.models.llama3.llama3_8b

     checkpointer:
       _component_: torchtune.utils.FullModelMetaCheckpointer

       # directory with the checkpoint files
       # this should match the output_dir specified during
       # fine-tuning
       checkpoint_dir: <checkpoint_dir>

       # checkpoint files for the fine-tuned model.
 These will be logged
       # at the end of your fine-tune
       checkpoint_files: [
         consolidated.00.pth
       ]

       output_dir: <checkpoint_dir>
       model_type: LLAMA3

     # Make sure to update the tokenizer path to the right
     # checkpoint directory as well
     tokenizer:
       _component_: torchtune.models.llama3.llama3_tokenizer
       path: <checkpoint_dir>/tokenizer.model

 Finally, we can run evaluation using our modified config.